EnterpriseDB/tpa/RELNOTES.md

 ### Notable changes

-- TPA-180 Introducing experimental support for PGD-Always-ON architecture (to be released later this year).
+- TPA-180 Introduce experimental support for PGD-Always-ON architecture (to be released later this year).

-  PGD-Always-ON architecture will be using the upcoming BDR version 5.
+  PGD-Always-ON architecture will use the upcoming BDR version 5.
-  Initial support has been added for internal purpose and will be improved in upcoming releases.
+  Initial support has been added for internal purposes and will be improved in upcoming releases.

 ### Minor changes